 Mechanicsburg, IL 62545

 A cash non- refundable administrative fee is required at the time of application.
-These forms will be available annually during the months of November and December from 9:00 AM to 2:30 PM Monday through Friday and must be completed at our training site.
+These forms will be available November 1st through December 22nd from 9:00 AM to 2:30 PM Monday through Friday and must be completed at our training site.
 All applicants will be required to meet the minimum requirements, if the applicant satisfactorily meets the basic qualifications, notification will be made as to when and where step one of the selection process begins.

 Applications will be retained for a period of two (2) years.